 Indian Pipes Distribution, Habitat, and Ecology

-First of all, Indian Pipes appears to only occur in temperate portions of North America, South America, and Asia.
-But, even within these regions, the species usually occurs only in rather widely scattered, small concentrations.
+First of all, the astonishing Indian Pipes only inhabits a comparatively small portion of the globe.
+That’s because the species appears to only occur in limited temperate portions of the continents of North America, South America, and Asia.
+But, even within these regions, however, it remains uncommon.
+To be more precise, the species usually occurs only in extremely widely scattered, small concentrations.

-Since it does not require sunlight for photosynthesis, the Indian Pipes typically grows in dark environments.
-But, these will obviously vary from location to location.
-Typically, though, it includes such places as extremely dense forests.
+Furthermore, since it does not require sunlight for photosynthesis, the Indian Pipes flourishes in regions where most other plants never manage to gain a foothold.
+That holds true since it most typically grows in extremely dark environments.
+But, these widely scattered locations quite obviously vary from location to location.
+Typically, though, this zone of habitation includes such places as extremely dense forests.

+In fact, this remarkably amazing small plant also remains one of the few known flowers to grow in this manner.
+Further, the environmental requirements of the species remain highly complex.
 Finally, as a result of this fact, propagation only occurs with great difficulty.
-Therefore, the species occurs sparsely and in small numbers.
+That serves as the main reason the species occurs sparsely and in small numbers.
 This holds true despite having a wide range of distribution.